airbnb/gosal/README.md

 ## Overview

-Gosal is intended to be a multi platform client for sal.
+Gosal is intended to be a multi platform client for sal, Gosal does not provide a complete 1-2-1 mapping of reporting info compared to Sal for macOS PRs are welcome.

 ## Getting Started